clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 If you are iterating through a collection of items, and do not care about the index values then foreach is more convenient, easier to write and safer: you can't get the number of items wrong.

 If you need to process every second item in a collection for example, or process them ion the reverse order, then a for loop is the only practical way.

+## DELEGATE

+What is Func Generic Delegate in C#?

+The Func Generic Delegate in C# is present in the System namespace.
+This delegate takes one or more input parameters and returns one out parameter.
+The last parameter is considered as the return value.
+The Func Generic Delegate in C# can take up to 16 input parameters of different or the same data types.
+It must have one return type.
+The return type is mandatory but the input parameter is not mandatory.

+Note: Whenever your delegate returns some value, whether by taking any input parameter or not, you need to use the Func Generic delegate in C#.

+##### What is Action Generic Delegate in C#?

+The Action Generic Delegate in C# is also present in the System namespace.
+It takes one or more input parameters and returns nothing.
+This delegate can take a maximum of 16 input parameters of the different or same data types.

+Note: Whenever your delegate does not return any value, whether by taking any input parameter or not, then you need to use the Action Generic delegate in C#.

+##### What is Predicate Generic Delegate in C#?

+The Predicate Generic Delegate in C# is also present in the System namespace.
+This delegate is used to verify certain criteria of the method and returns the output as Boolean, either True or False.
+It takes one input parameter and always returns a Boolean value which is mandatory.
+This delegate can take a maximum of 1 input parameter and always return the value of the Boolean type.

+Note: Whenever your delegate returns a Boolean value, by taking only one input parameter, then you need to use the Predicate Generic delegate in C#.

+Points to Remember while working with C# Generic Delegates:

+1. Func, Action, and Predicate are Generic Inbuilt delegates that are present in the System namespace which is introduced in C# 3.
+2. All these three delegates can be used with the method, [Anonymous Method](https://dotnettutorials.net/lesson/anonymous-method-c-sharp/), and [Lambda Expressions](https://dotnettutorials.net/lesson/lambda-expression-csharp/) in C#.
+3. The Func delegates can contain a maximum of 16 input parameters and must have one return type and that will be the last parameter in the parameter list.
+4. Action delegate can contain a maximum of 16 input parameters and does not have any return type.
+5. The Predicate delegate should satisfy some criteria of a method and must have only one input parameter.
+By default, it is having one output parameter of return type and we don’t have to pass the output parameter to the Predicate.